 One of the simplest ways to know if your chicken has gone bad is by checking the expiration date or sell-by date on the package.
 But there’s more to it than just looking at a printed date.

-- Pack Date: If you notice that the chicken was packed more than 3-4 days ago, it might be safer to discard it.
-Ground chicken has a short shelf life, especially if it hasn’t been stored properly.
+- Pack Date: If you notice that it was packed more than 3-4 days ago, it might be safer to discard it.
+Ground ones has a short shelf life, especially if it hasn’t been stored properly.

 - Original Packaging: Ensure the original packaging is intact.
-If the plastic wrap is torn or if there’s any sign of leakage, your chicken might be exposed to harmful bacteria.
+If the plastic wrap is torn or if there’s any sign of leakage, it might be exposed to harmful bacteria.

 Proper Storage: Maximizing Freshness

-Storing your chicken correctly is crucial to extending its freshness.
+Storing correctly is crucial to extending its freshness.
 Here’s how you can do it:

-- Airtight Container: Store your raw ground chicken in an airtight container to prevent exposure to air, which can accelerate spoilage.
+- Airtight Container: Store in an airtight container to prevent exposure to air, which can accelerate spoilage.
 You can also use a freezer bag if you plan on freezing it.

-- Bottom Shelf: Always store your chicken on the bottom shelf of your fridge to avoid cross-contamination with other foods.
+- Bottom Shelf: Always store on the bottom shelf of your fridge to avoid cross-contamination with other foods.
 This is particularly important for raw poultry, which can carry harmful bacteria.

 Temperature Control: The Cold Water Bath Trick